Transfer Students

 Applicants must have 12 or more transferable credits from a regionally accredited institution to be considered for admission as a transfer student.
 Applicants with fewer than 12 credits must meet new freshmen admission requirements.

 All applications receive a comprehensive review.
 Academic preparation and success are the primary considerations for admission, although non-academic factors are also considered.
 Transfer applicants will be considered for admission if they have a cumulative grade point average (C.G.P.A.) of 2.0 or higher in college transfer courses and are in good academic standing at the institution they are currently attending or most recently attended.
 The cumulative G.P.A. of all schools attended will be calculated by using all courses completed that are transferable to UW-Platteville.
 Failure to report previously enrolled institutions and submit transcripts from those institutions is sufficient cause for cancellation of the student's application and/or enrollment.
-It is the applicant's responsibility to ensure that all the proper supporting documents are submitted directly to the Office of Admission.
+It is the applicant's responsibility to ensure that all the proper supporting documents are submitted directly to the Office of Admissions and Recruitment.

-Students denied or not meeting the admission guidelines may contact the Director of Admission for an independent review of all credentials.
+Students denied or not meeting the admission guidelines may contact the Director of Admissions and Recruitment for an independent review of all credentials.
 Each applicant's file has undergone a comprehensive review process, therefore an appeal must bring forth new and compelling academic information that shows the student to be a stronger candidate than demonstrated in the initial application for admission.
 Upon receipt and review, the director may make a final decision immediately or may request a personal interview before making a final decision.

 These policies are subject to enrollment management concerns, reviewed periodically and may be changed according to the needs of the university.
 Enrollment will be managed according to the university caps determined by university officials, UW System and the Board of Regent mandates.
 Furthermore, university enrollment caps may be determined by college/program specific needs and by specific student categories.